ptupitsyn/ptupitsyn.github.io/_posts/2023-05-18-Dynamic-LINQ-With-Ignite.md

 # Use Case Example

-Let's say we have to build a Web API for searching cars with:
+Let's say we are tasked with building a Web API like this:

 ```
 GET /cars?make=Ford&model=Mustang&searchMode=Any